 How to Deploy Quarkus on Platform.sh with Panache

-Hibernate ORM is the de facto JPA implementation and offers you the full breadth of an Object Relational Mapper.
-It makes complex mappings possible, but it does not make simple and common mappings trivial.
-Hibernate ORM with Panache focuses on making your entities trivial and fun to write in Quarkus.
+Hibernate ORM is a JPA implementation and offers you the full breadth of an Object Relational Mapper.
+It makes complex mappings possible, but they can sometimes be difficult.
+Hibernate ORM with Panache focuses on helping you write your entities in Quarkus.

 To activate Hibernate Panache and then have it accessed by the Quarkus application already in Platform.sh, it is necessary to modify two files.